Cubulating random quotients of hyperbolic cubulated groups: Introduction

+The product $\lambda_1 \lambda_2 = \lambda$ remains unchanged if the metric on one of the spaces $\widetilde X$ or $\Upsilon$ is rescaled by a multiplicative constant.
+More generally, $\lambda \geq 1$ has the following meaning.
+If $G$ acts properly and cocompactly on both $\widetilde X$ and $\Upsilon$, then these actions induce pseudo-metrics $d_1, d_2$ on $G$ itself.
+We call these pseudo-metrics \emph{roughly similar} if they are related by a $G$--equivariant $1$--quasiisometry.
+The space of rough similarity classes of pseudo-metrics on $G$ is itself an interesting metric space $\mathscr D(G)$, studied topologically since the work of Furman~\cite{Furman:CoarseGeometricPerspective}, and metrically since the work of Reyes~\cite[Def 1.2]{Reyes:SpaceOfMetrics}.
+In Reyes's natural metric on $\mathscr D(G)$, the distance between $[d_1]$ and $[d_2]$ is precisely $\log \lambda$ for the optimal constant $\lambda = \lambda_1 \lambda_2$ in a $G$--equivariant quasiisometry $\widetilde X \to \Upsilon$.
+See \cite{Reyes:SpaceOfMetrics,CantrellReyes:MarkedLengthSpectrum,BrodyReyes:HyperbolicCubulations}.

-We consider quotients of $G$, where the conjugacy classes of relators are drawn uniformly from among all elements of $\Upsilon$--length less than $\ell$.
+We are interested in quotients of $G$, where the conjugacy classes of relators are drawn uniformly from among all elements of $\Upsilon$--length less than $\ell$.
 At sufficiently low density, depending on $\lambda$, these quotients are again hyperbolic and cubulated.

-\begin{thm} Let $G=\pi_1X$, where $X$ is a compact nonpositively curved cube complex, and suppose that $G$ is hyperbolic.
+\begin{thm} Let $G=\pi_1X$, where $X$ is a compact non-positively curved cube complex, and suppose that $G$ is hyperbolic.
 Suppose that $G$ also acts properly and cocompactly on a geodesic metric space $\Upsilon$, where every non-trivial element of $G$ stabilizes a geodesic axis.
 Suppose that there is a $G$--equivariant $\lambda$--quasiisometry $\widetilde X \to \Upsilon$.

 Let $b$ be the growth exponent of $G$ with respect to $\Upsilon$, and let $a$ be the maximal growth exponent in $\Upsilon$ of a stabilizer of an essential hyperplane of $\widetilde X$.
 Let $k\leq e^{c \ell}$, where